-&lt;sup>10 Id., "Tokyo Sustainable Seafood Symposium 2019: Sustainable Seafood", https://sustainableseafoodnow.com/archive/report/tsss2019/1409/ (in Japanese).
+10 Id., "Tokyo Sustainable Seafood Symposium 2019: Sustainable Seafood", https://sustainableseafoodnow.com/archive/report/tsss2019/1409/ (in Japanese).

-&lt;sup>11 Pramod, et al, above, note 6, p.
+11 Pramod, et al, above, note 6, p.
 42

-science-based total allowable catch system.
+Japan significantly amended its fishing laws for the first time in 70 years, which came into effect in December 2020.
+The changes reflect a growing effort to protect overfished species in domestic waters by increasing penalties, imposing individual quotas on fishing vessels, and introducing a science-based total allowable catch system.
 Yet the country still lags behind the EU and the US when it comes to traceability standards which are essential to enforcement.
+12